|

 If you have a temperamental dog, you don’t have to teach your dog to behave on your own.

-Work with professionals who know how to identify the causes of your dog’s behavior, your type of dog’s unique temperament, and how to correct their behavior without damaging your relationship with your dog.
+Work with professionals who know how to identify the causes of your dog’s behavior, your dog’s unique temperament, and how to correct their behavior without damaging your relationship with your dog.

 The first professional you should contact is a veterinarian.
 Whether you’ve adopted a rescue dog or purchased a pup, you must have a complete check-up and establish a relationship with your vet.

-The vet can explore possible medical influences causing your dog’s aggressive behavior.
+The vet can investigate possible medical causes of your dog’s aggressive behavior.
 As dogs typically show aggression in response to fear or pain, an underlying injury or illness could be the root of your dog’s temperamental behavior.

 The other person on your team should be a professional dog trainer in Dayton, Ohio.
 A skilled trainer will help you and your pet navigate challenges.

-They can teach you how to safely interact with your dog when it’s agitated and read canine body language so you can respond accordingly.
+They can teach you how to interact with your dog safely when it’s agitated and how to read canine body language, allowing you to respond accordingly.

 Look for a dog trainer who’s a certified canine behavior consultant.

-Trainers with this certification have undergone special training to help temperamental dogs and can properly assess your pooch before creating a specific training program.
+Trainers with this certification have undergone specialized training to help manage temperamental dogs and can adequately assess your pet before creating a tailored training program.

 Use protective equipment